WorldVistA/ViViaN/Documentation/howToSubmit.rst

 Cloning from OSEHRA-Sandbox
 ++++++++++++++++++++++++++++

-In order to be able to push to the ``vivian-demo`` branch, the OSEHRA-Sandbox repository must be one of the Git remotes.
-We will clone from the the OSEHRA-Sandbox to make it easier keep the ``master`` and ``vivian-demo`` branches up-to-date.
-Execute a ``git clone`` command to acquire the copy of the Product-Management repository.
+Execute a ``git clone`` command to acquire a copy of the Product-Management repository.

 .. parsed-literal::